ahmadelbaba/HealthyHearts/README.md

 **Loading Data:**

-The transformed data will be stored in a database.
+The transformed data is stored in a database.
 We have chosen AWS to store our data.

 ### DATABASE
-As mentioned previously, PostgreSQL was used as the data and hosted on AWS.
+As mentioned previously, PostgreSQL was used and the data is hosted on AWS.

 ## **DATA EXPLORATION: VISUALIZATIONS & DASHBOARD**